bendechrai/codeofconduct/README.md

 ## Changes to the Code of Conduct

 The Code of Conduct may change from time to time, and the most recent version will be available at https://slack.phpaustralia.org/.
 We will endeavour to notify all members upon any changes by slack message.
+If you would like to suggest a change to the Code of Conduct, the correct process is to raise an issue in [Github](https://github.com/phpaustralia/codeofconduct/issues).